mems/calepin/Development/CSS/CSS.md

 ### Animate with scroll

-- [Bind CSS keyframe animation to scroll](https://codepen.io/scottkellum/pen/WWeXab) - use a CSS variable defined with JS
+- [Bind CSS keyframe animation to scroll](https://codepen.io/scottkellum/pen/WWeXab) - use a CSS variable defined with JS to control `animation-delay` of a paused animation

 ## Mediaqueries